-- Operating system-The virtual recovery appliance can be any of the operating systems listed in the Core Double-Take requirements on page 23. - Operating system version-The virtual recovery appliance must have the same or newer operating system than the source (not including service pack level). - Operating system installation location-Because VMware boots from the first bootable volume that is discovered, the operating system must be installed to SCSI device 0, Slot 0 on the virtual recovery appliance. - Double-Take-The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework-Microsoft .NET Framework version 3.5 Service Pack 1 is required on the virtual recovery appliance.
-This version is not included in the .NET version 4.0 release.
-Therefore, even if you have .NET version 4.0 installed, you will also need version 3.5.1.
-If you are using Windows 2008 or earlier, you can install this version from the Double-Take DVD, via a web connection during the Double-Take installation, or from a copy you have obtained manually from the Microsoft web site.
-If you are using Windows 2008 R2 or later, you can enable it through Windows features. - Snapshots-Do not take snapshots of the virtual recovery appliance, because they will interfere with proper failover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - IP addressing-IPv4 is the only supported IP version. - Domain controllers-If you are protecting a domain controller, it will start in a non-authoritative restore mode after failover.
+- Operating system-The virtual recovery appliance can be any of the operating systems listed in the Core Double-Take requirements on page 20. - Operating system version-The virtual recovery appliance must have the same or newer operating system than the source (not including service pack level). - Operating system installation location-Because VMware boots from the first bootable volume that is discovered, the operating system must be installed to SCSI controller 0, Slot 0 on the virtual recovery appliance. - Double-Take-The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework -Microsoft .NET Framework version 4.0 Update 3 or later is required on the virtual recovery appliance.
+(The full .NET 4.0.3 is required, not just the Client Profile.) - Snapshots-Do not take snapshots of the virtual recovery appliance, because they will interfere with proper failover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - IP addressing-IPv4 is the only supported IP version. - Domain controllers-If you are protecting a domain controller, it will start in a non-authoritative restore mode after failover.
 This means that if it was communicating with other domain controllers before failover, it will require one of those domain controllers to be reachable after failover so it can request updates.
 If this communication is not available, the domain controller will not function after failover.
-If this is the only domain controller, this is not an issue. - Snapshots-Double-Take snapshots are not supported with V to ESX jobs. - Supported configurations-The following table identifies the supported configurations for a V to ESX job.
-(These are source and target configurations for the host, not the virtual machines.)
+If this is the only domain controller, this is not an issue. - Snapshots-Double-Take snapshots are not supported with V to ESX jobs. - NAT-V to ESX jobs do not support NAT environments. - Supported configurations-The following table identifies the supported configurations for a V to ESX job.